in-the-keyhole/khs-sherpa/README.md

 		http://<server>/<webapp>/test-fixture.jsp

-	Fill in endpoint simple class name, method name and parameter names and submit
+	Fill in end point simple class name, method name and parameter names and submit

 Authentication
 --------------
-Endpoints can be configured to require configuration by setting the authentication attribute to true on the @Endpoint annotation.
-Authenticated endpoints can only be invoked if a valid user id and token id is supplied.
+End points can be configured to require authentication by setting the authentication attribute to true on the @Endpoint annotation.
+Authenticated end points can only be invoked if a valid user id and token id is supplied.
 Valid token ids are obtained by invoking the framework authenticate action with valid credentials.